jonocodes/whyfi/slides.md

 * Over the last 40 years the [average yearly market](http://www.moneychimp.com/features/market_cagr.htm) increase is %12.6

-* over the last 100 years the average yearly market increase is %12
+* Over the last 100 years the average yearly market increase is %12

 ---